 If you are using towels or blankets in the crate it might not be comfortable enough for your pup.
 Try adding a crate pad to make it more comfortable.

 We prefer to use only USA made dog beds due to concerns over toxic chemicals found in many imported pet beds.
 If you feel the same way Big Barker makes a 4″ thick Dog Crate Pad.
 This pad is thicker than the midwest crate pads, giving your pup a inviting place to sleep.
-The heavy duty, waterproof and washable crate pad is made in the USA with Certi-PUR US® certified foam.
+The heavy duty, waterproof, tear resistant and washable crate pad is made in the USA with Certi-PUR US® certified foam.
 It is available at Amazon.com

 Not enough time to get use to crate